Essential information

 - Audio headsets: You will be provided with an adjustable audio headset.
 These can be used alongside hearing aids, and tour guides can use an induction loop upon request.

-Accessibility: The tour passes through several spaces that can only be accessed by stairs, and due to the historic nature of the site there may be some areas inaccessible (the Octagon Room and Great Equatorial Telescope) to visitors with access requirements.
-An alternative tour route may be available upon request - for those looking to attend a step-free tour, please enquire with our Bookings Team.
+Accessibility: The tour passes through several spaces that can only be accessed by stairs, and due to the historic nature of the site there may be some areas (the Octagon Room and Great Equatorial Telescope) that are inaccessible to visitors with access requirements.
+An alternative tour route is available upon request.
+For those looking to attend a step-free tour, please enquire with our Bookings Team.

 Treasures Tour – Mandarin

-The Treasures Tour will run in Mandarin on Saturdays at 1.30pm during the summer.
+The Treasures Tour runs in Mandarin on select Saturdays at 1.30pm.

 Book ticketsBook Member tickets